 1.1b With 3 Warnings active on-record, an Official Reprimand will automatically apply to that individual’s service record on the Roster.

-1.1c Warnings may be issued by Lieutenants & Commanders that deem a violation to be purposeful or negligent by nature.
+1.1c Warnings may be issued by E-3+ who deem a violation to be purposeful or negligent by nature.

 1.1d Additional Details for Warnings are given under each related Protocol section.